Updated test results valid for July 2020.

 In March 2018 Chinese authorities issued an ambiguous statement about the use of VPNs.
 Actions and policies of the Chinese government suggest that it is illegal for Chinese residents to create VPN services/companies inside China, which would be made available to others in China, but personal use of a VPN appears to be completely legal.
 We do not recommend using any Chinese-based VPN services.

 In a move that angered many, both Apple and Google caved in to Chinese pressure and removed VPN applications from their app stores.
+This is also a major trend happening around the world, and not just in China.

 I have also not seen anything to suggest that it is illegal for people to bring VPN software with them into the country.
 Additionally, there are thousands of Chinese businesses that use VPNs for secure networking solutions, and this is also perfectly legal.
-But if you wanted to create your own VPN company based in Beijing that would help other Chinese residents evade censorship, that would probably be a bad idea.
+But if you wanted to create your own VPN company based in Beijing that would help other Chinese residents evade restrictions, that would probably be a bad idea.

 VPN for China conclusion

-Whenever you are using a VPN in China, be sure to only go with a safe, trusted, and reputable VPN provider.
+Whenever you are using a VPN in China, be sure to only go with a safe, trusted, and reputable provider.
 As we pointed out above, most of the VPNs on the market are not suitable to use because:

 - they are blocked in China